DalhousieSpaceSystemsLab/CubeSat-ADCS-Firmware/README.md

 ![image](https://user-images.githubusercontent.com/72110751/124776577-ef7a2980-df15-11eb-9d54-dd7612294992.png)

-If you have any questions about this process do not hesitate to contact me through Microsoft teams.
+If you have any questions about this process do not hesitate to contact Jasper Grant through Microsoft teams or at jasper.grant@dal.ca.

 ## Firmware Design